vrezendedev/brushier/README.md

 ![Brushier](./pics/Brushier_Example.png)

 Brushier is a plugin for Aseprite that allows you to have a quick brush menu right at your mouse position.
+Brushier is an alternative to different shortcuts and allows you to change brush stuff without moving your mouse / pen too much.

+## Features

+1. Change Brush Type.
+2. Change Brush Size.
+3. Showcase current Palette and change FG color.

 ## Disclaimer